 Discover the opportunities that exist working as a professional chef.
 Find employment at 5-star resort hotels, travel to luxury destinations across the U.S. or abroad working in fine dining establishments, or possibly start your own restaurant.
 The exciting careers are endless, and your journey begins as a student in the Culinary Arts program at WMCC.
 You will be trained by our expert chefs who bring their real-world culinary experiences into the classroom.

-The two-year Associate Degree program provides a wide range of theory and practice.
-Graduates of the degree program have held positions as chefs, bakers, food production supervisors, food purchasing agents, food service instructors and restaurant owners.
-The Certificate program provides students with the major baking and food production courses.
+The two-year associate degree covers a wide range of theory and practice.
+Graduates of the degree have held positions as chefs, bakers, food production supervisors, food purchasing agents, food service instructors, and restaurant owners.
+The certificate provides students with the major baking and food-production courses.

 Culinary lab classes are offered as four-week modules.
 Each module focuses on a specific area of culinary expertise and carries one credit towards graduation.
-It should be noted that modules are not necessarily offered in the sequence in which they appear in the profile below.
-In addition to traditional culinary classes, students are required to work offsite at college-associated restaurants receiving hands-on experience.
-Students must also successfully complete a “black box” final practical exam in their senior year as a requirement for graduation.
+It should be noted that modules are not necessarily offered in the profile sequence indicated below.
+In addition to taking traditional culinary classes, students must work offsite at college-associated restaurants where they receive hands-on experience.
+As a requirement for graduation, students must also successfully complete a “black box” final practical exam during their senior year.

-Students must purchase a basic set of professional knives as well as three sets of uniforms.
-Further information will be mailed to students prior to the start of the semester.
+Students must purchase a set of professional knives along with three sets of uniforms.
+Additional information is mailed to students prior to the start of the semester.

 Culinary Arts Apprenticeship Program https://www.brettonwoods.com/bwca